spdk/spdk/README.md

 ~~~

 Users may wish to use a version of DPDK different from the submodule included
 in the SPDK repository.
+Note, this includes the ability to build not only
+from DPDK sources, but also just with the includes and libraries
-To specify an alternate DPDK installation, run
+installed via the dpdk and dpdk-devel packages.
+To specify an alternate DPDK
-configure with the --with-dpdk option.
+installation, run configure with the --with-dpdk option.
 For example:

 Linux: